Housing construction in the Soviet Union: State of Russian housing stock on the eve of the revolution

 The apartment is in a terrible state: the plaster has crumbled, and the walls have holes stuffed with rags.
 It's filthy.
 The stove has collapsed.
 Legions of cockroaches and bedbugs.
 No second window frames, so it's bitterly cold."

-— Inspection of dormitory-style apartments conducted by the Moscow City Administration in 1899.It is important to note that many of those living in such conditions were seasonal workers who had just arrived from the countryside and lacked connections within migrant communities, as well as single, often alcoholic individuals.
+— Inspection of dormitory-style apartments conducted by the Moscow City Administration in 1899.Many of those living in such conditions were seasonal workers who had just arrived from the countryside and lacked connections within migrant communities, as well as single, often alcoholic individuals.
 They viewed their housing as temporary, which lowered their housing expectations.
 These dwellings were mainly located on the outskirts, while the city centers housed well-maintained districts occupied by wealthier social classes and profitable rental buildings.
 City governments did not engage in housing construction, leaving it entirely to private owners.
 Some factory owners built barracks and dormitories for workers, filling them with rows of beds.
 Such housing was used only for sleeping and short-term rest, as residents spent most of their time working.

 The housing crisis worsened due to industrial development in the late 19th century and the resulting population migration to cities, followed by the effects of World War I. Housing construction ceased.
 In 1915, the government attempted to address the issue by imposing a rent freeze, but this only led landlords to stop maintaining and repairing buildings altogether.